biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ![Flowchart 3](img/short-circuiting.png)

 In both tables, there are specific scenarios where regardless of the value of B, the value of A is enough to satisfy the condition.

+For example, if you look at `A AND B`, if `A` is *false*, then regardless of the value `B`, the total expression will always evaluate to `false` because both `A` *and* `B` must be `true` in order for the entire expression to be `true`.

+This behavior is called **short-circuiting** because it describes the event when later arguments in a logical expression are not considered because the first argument already satisfies the condition.

 ### Quiz: Checking your Balance (3-5)
 ### Quiz: Ice Cream (3-6)
 ### Quiz: What do I Wear?
 (3-7)